SOS Children's Village Asunción

 In Asunción, there is a real lack of social programmes to support families in need and educate parents so that they can ensure a better future for their children.
 Illiteracy still affects almost 30 per cent of the rural population, many of whom migrate to Asunción in search of work.

-Lack of employment opportunities and formal work affect thousands of families in one of the poorest countries in Latin America
+Lack of employment opportunities and formal work affect thousands of families in one of the most under pressured countries in Latin America

 Children in our care grow up with their brothers and sisters in a loving home (photo: D. Benegas).

 Asunción – or “Nuestra Señora Santa María de la Asunción” in its full name – is the capital city of Paraguay and has a population of around 540,000, making it the country’s largest and most populous city.
 Over half of the population is under the age of 30.
 The city is located in the west, near the Argentinian border, on the River Paraguay.
 It is Paraguay’s economic centre with a growing financial sector.

 Asunción is very much a divided city: while on one riverbank, there are large family homes with nice gardens, on the other riverside – in the “Bañados” area – unpaved roads and unsafe housing prone to flooding characterise the cityscape.
 Poverty is a huge problem, with thousands of rural families migrating to the city each year in search of employment.
 Official government figures show that unemployment is at around seven per cent, but underemployment is as high as 20 per cent on average.
 Almost 60 per cent of the population stated that they work over 45 hours a week.
 These figures show that even if people are able to find some employment, it is probably informal in nature and they are not able to make enough money to live off, hence the long hours.

 Precarious lifestyle endangers children’s futures